anteliaofficial/discography/README.md

   are safe.
-- The lyrics viewer uses the same "Spin the Cylinder" scroll physics (hover near top/bottom edges to auto-scroll at variable speed on desktop, drag on mobile) instead of a native scrollbar — see the reel section in the code map.
+- The lyrics viewer uses the same "Spin the Cylinder" scroll physics (hover near top/bottom edges to auto-scroll at variable speed on desktop, drag on mobile) as the Reel and catalog search — see their sections above.
 - No LYR file, or a title that doesn't match anything → no lyrics button appears for that track.
 Nothing breaks either way.